 My story

-I grew up in a sleepy rural town in southwest Kansas, the youngest of four children in a conservative Catholic household.
-It was clear from an early age that I needed more out of life than could be found on the high plains of Kansas.
-Nonetheless, I went through the motions of rural life, occupying myself with school, church, and social activities.
-To the outside world, I looked like an ideal daughter, student, and citizen.
-On the inside, I felt stifled by my surroundings and smothered by the weight of familial and societal expectations for who I was supposed to be and become.
+I grew up in a sleepy rural town in southwest Kansas, the youngest of four in a conservative Catholic household.
+From an early age, I knew I wanted more than what the high plains could offer.
+Still, I went through the motions—school, church, social activities—appearing to others as the model daughter, student, and citizen.
+Inside, I felt stifled, carrying the weight of expectations about who I was supposed to be while trying to figure out who I actually was.

-The good life, as I understood it, resulted from going to college, finding a nice Catholic husband, getting a respectable job, buying a house, and raising 3.75 kids.
-I accepted this as truth while also daydreaming of a world where I could travel to Ireland or Italy, be smart enough to pursue an advanced degree, or relocate to a city with actual suburbs and a skyline.
-Despite feeling like an awkward misfit, I squeezed myself into the boxes set before me, believing that doing so would transform me into the confident, happy, high-achieving person I appeared to be.
+The “good life,” as I understood it, meant going to college, finding a nice Catholic husband, securing a respectable job, buying a house, and raising 3.75 kids.
+I accepted this as truth while secretly daydreaming of more—traveling to Ireland or Italy, earning an advanced degree, or living in a city with suburbs and a skyline.
+Despite being an awkward misfit, I tried to squeeze myself into the boxes laid out for me, believing conformity would somehow turn me into the confident, happy, valued person I longed to be.

-Well, adult life didn’t quite turn out according to plan.
-Instead of settling down with a toxic college boyfriend, I declined his proposal and went to work abroad.
-By twenty-six I had not only visited Ireland and Italy but had been to multiple countries on multiple continents.
-At twenty-nine, I was the first person in my paternal family line to graduate with a master’s degree.
-By my mid-thirties, I had lived for years in a major metro area just a few miles from the beach.
-And, at thirty-nine I surprised the masses by marrying my now-husband wearing hot pink and gold in an abbreviated Hindu ceremony.
+Life, of course, had other plans.
+Instead of marrying a toxic college boyfriend, I turned down his proposal and worked abroad.
+By twenty-six, I had visited multiple countries across continents, including Ireland and Italy.
+At twenty-nine, I became the first in my family line to earn a master’s degree.
+By my mid-thirties, I was established in a major metro area just a few miles from the beach.
+And at thirty-nine, I surprised everyone by marrying my now-husband in an abbreviated Hindu ceremony—wearing hot pink and gold.

 Professional profile